Georgia district struggles to teach online; quarantines grow

 ATLANTA (AP) — Georgia’s largest school district struggled Wednesday to launch online learning for its 180,000 students, as parents complained that they and their students repeatedly tried and failed to log in to Gwinnett County’s online system.

-And the largest district in Georgia that’s currently trying to offer face-to-face classes has now quarantined more than 1,110 students, a one-day increase of more than 300 children, because of possible coronavirus exposure since classes resumed last week in Cherokee County.
+Meanwhile, in Cherokee County, the largest district in Georgia that’s currently trying to offer face-to-face classes has now quarantined more than 1,150 students because of possible coronavirus exposure since classes resumed last week.
+That’s a one-day increase of more than 300 children.

 Gwinnett County is among the large metro Atlanta districts that have chosen to offer virtual classes to all of its students at the beginning of the year.
 Like many schools nationwide this year, Gwinnett wants to offer much more real-time learning, instead of the work-at-your-own pace options that were the most common in the spring.